 HOUSTON – If you’re looking for a way to set your mood for your New year’s party, cocktails might do the trick.

-Richard Bailey, mixologist with Johnny’s Gold Brick in The Heights, shows 2 easy delicious libations to ring in 2020 and shares his tips to host a party effortlessly.
+Richard Bailey, mixologist with Johnny’s Gold Brick in The Heights, shows two easy delicious libations to ring in 2021 and shares his tips to host a party effortlessly.

 According to Bailey, these are the four things to keep in mind when hosting a New Year’s Eve celebration that includes drinks.